 Most of these errors can be readily detected by static analysis tools with appropriate coding standards, restrictions and annotations.
 Similarly mismatches in enumeration value specification can be detected statically.
 Without such rules, errors in the use of enumeration types are computationally hard to detect statically as well as being difficult to detect by human review.

-Cross reference
+Related coding guidelines

 MISRA C[35]: 8.12, 9.2, and 9.3

 MISRA C++[36]: 8-5-3